Central Auditory Processing Disorders Evaluation & Diagnosis

 c. the student has average intelligence

 d. the student’s child’s attention skills need to be within an average range, or if the child has ADD/ADHD it should be effectively managed.
-It is important to be confident that poor performance on the APD test battery is truly reflecting a child’s auditory processing skills.
+It is important to be confident that poor performance on the APD test battery is truly reflecting a child’s processing of auditory signals and not deficit in concentration or attention.

 Only a qualified audiologist can diagnose auditory disorders.
 The comprehensive battery of tests includes otoscopy, pure tone audiometry with speech reception threshold, word recognition testing, standard spondaic word (SSW) test, phonemic synthesis (PS) test, speech-in-noise (SN) test, random gap detection test (RGDT), and competing sentences test (CES) along with a review of additional language, cognitive, or academic achievement testing and medical history completed by the school district.